Maximum and minimum degree conditions for embedding trees: Maximum degree

+If $x$ sends at least one edge to a third component, then we are in scenario~\eqref{cond:4a} from Lemma~\ref{lem:superlemma} and thus $T$ can be embedded.
 Therefore, we know that $x$ actually $\sqrt\eps$-sees exactly two components, which we will call $C_1$ and $C_2$ (In particular, we know that condition (ii) of Definition~\ref{defii} holds).
 By symmetry, we may assume that $\deg(x,\bigcup V(C_1))\ge\deg(x,\bigcup V(C_2))$ and thus, by~\eqref{maxim},

 Thus, if $C_1$ is non-bipartite we are in scenario~\eqref{cond:4b} from Lemma~\ref{lem:superlemma}, and therefore, we can assume $C_1=(A_1,B_1)$ is bipartite.
 Also, $x$ only sees one side of the bipartition, say $A_1$, since otherwise we are in scenario~\eqref{cond:4c}.
 Moreover, by~\eqref{equii}, and since we may assume we are not in scenario~\eqref{cond:4d}, we know that